Itiviti/ordered-scheduler/README.md

 }
 ```

-Or, using abstracting the OrderedScheduler usage with the provided Pattern classes:
+Or, abstracting the OrderedScheduler usage with the provided Pattern classes:

 ```java
 ReadProcessWritePatterm<FooInput,BarOutput> pattern = new ReadProcessWritePatterm<>()